-Tender carrots are glazed with honey, seasoned with fresh thyme, and hit with a bright splash of lemon juice in this easy, delicious side dish that’s perfect for ushering in spring!
+Tender Honey-Glazed Carrots are seasoned with fresh thyme, and hit with a bright splash of lemon juice in this easy, delicious side dish that's perfect for ushering in spring!

 Okay, friends...so I have a new strategy.
 Last week I was all about taking advantage of the remaining chilly winter weather with a warm and comforting crock pot chowder.